Hi, my name is Cassie and I'd like to take this opportunity to share with you a little about myself and my bodywork.

 Some of my clients are people who sit long hours at computers, run marathons, think about running marathons, travel regularly, do yoga, and have small children that like to be carried around.
 Clients sometimes overdo it at CrossFit, are recovering from a sprained ankle, want to prevent tendonitis or carpal tunnel, bike around on mountains, or just don't make time to stretch.
 Bodywork and massage therapy can benefit all kinds of lifestyles and help you create balance no matter what ails you.

-In addition to my basic massage training I've received advanced education in myofascial treatments and specialize in hip pain, low back pain and neck issues.
+In addition to my general massage training I've received advanced education in myofascial treatments, cupping therapy, active stretching techniques and specialize in hip pain, low back pain and neck issues.
 I'm a member of the American Massage Therapy Association and am always learning new things about the body and how we can age gracefully.

-The past couple years I've entered the world of Connective Tissue Release using my feet.
+The past several years I've entered the world of connective tissue work using my feet.
 It's been so fun for me to add this tool to my practice.
 I've found it to be highly effective and awesome in that "hurt so good, just 10 seconds of hell... wow, it feels so much better" way.
 I love that it's intense, that I have to work for it and that I can walk away pain free.
-I've even found the one move that releases my IT Band and hamstrings like no other and that in itself hooked me.
+I've even found moves that release my hamstrings and gluts like no other and that in itself hooked me.
 I hope you come give it a try and let me share my new found relief with you.